-- a.
-Chief Executive
+- Chief Executive a.

 - b.
 Board of Directors

 - c.
 Audit Committee

 - d.
 Senior management

-- e.
-External auditor
+- External auditor e.

 - f.
 Other reviewers

 It is important that details of these relationships are formalized in documents such as the internal audit charter or the Audit Committee charter; good relationships also need to exist at a practical working level to be effective.
 The importance of these individual relationships is analyzed below: